lnav-xenserver-logs/lnav_xenserver_logs/README.md

 ## Contributing

-### Testing the PCRE regex

-The following tools can be used to test the [PCRE](http://pcre.org/) regexes (Perl Compatible Regular Expressions) in the format file.
-Bear in mind that some characters, including the "`\`" (backslash) character, have to be escaped in the strings in the `json` format file, so two backslashes ("`\\`") should be written there instead of one.

-1. The <https://regex101.com/> website is really useful for testing and writing regular expressions.
-Copy the work-in-progress regex there, and a line to be matched from `xensource.log`, and modify the regex until it matches.
+### Travis tests

-2. Then test with the [`pcregrep`](http://www.rexegg.com/pcregrep-pcretest.html) tool, which is a `grep` tool that uses PCRE regexes, that the regex matches every line in a `xensource.log` file.
+The [`pcregrep`](http://www.rexegg.com/pcregrep-pcretest.html) tool is a `grep` tool that uses the same PCRE regexes as lnav format files.
+The Travis tests use this tool to verify that the regex in the format file matches every line in a `xensource.log` file.
 By inverting the match, the `pcregrep -v <regex to be tested>` command will output all the non-matching lines.

-   For the emitted non-matching lines, go back to step 1. and amend the regex until it matches the line, then repeat the procedure.

-### Travis tests

-The Travis tests use the above method to test the regex in the format file with `pcregrep` - if the regex does not match all lines of the well-formatted `xensource.log` test file in the `test/test_match/` directory, then the build fails.
+If the regex does not match all lines of the well-formatted `xensource.log` test file in the `test/test_match/` directory, then the build fails.

 There is also a second test, which uses perl itself, and checks that the regex correctly extracts each field of the log lines in the `xensource.log` test file